safe-global/safe-smart-account/certora/specs/properties.md

 ### Risk assessment

+- nonce monotonicity, it can only increase by 1 after execTransaction call

+- consistency of owner and module lists

+verify that `ownerCount` is in sync with the linked list. always circular - each address for which `isModuleEnabled` returns true should be a part of the list

-only permissioned address can do permissioned activities. who can swap owner? who should be able to?
+- configuration changes to safe can only be done by the safe who can swap owner? module management who should be able to?

 who should be allowed to make contract do delegate calls? contract creator address specified by contract creator

-setup only be done once
+- setup only be done once

-check signature validation?
-can't sign a signature that isn't yours... not really something we can prove

 module states
 enabled
 cancelled
-always circular
-checkNSignatures same as checkSignature N times
+checkNSignatures same as checkSignature N times - ?

-properties about approved hashes who can approve hashes?
-Can hashes do more than one thing?

-getStorageAt gets storage at

 execTransactionFromModuleReturnData